Christian Education (CE)

-- A flipped classroom allows participants to have more time for collaborating with other participants which enriches the learning experience.
+- A flipped classroom allows participants to have more time for collaboration with other participants which enriches the learning experience.

 - When the participant is watching a video lecture or reading the class materials on his/her own, the participant is able to learn at his/her own pace – s/he could take more time by even replaying or rereading the content.

 - The teaching in a flipped classroom is more likely to be pitched at a level most conducive to the participants’ learning.
 There is greater potential for differentiated instruction for the different participants based on their learning needs.